Azure/azure-functions-templates/Functions.Templates/Templates/RabbitMQTrigger-Python/readme.md

-# RabbitMQTrigger - C<span>#</span>
+# RabbitMQTrigger - Python

 The `RabbitMQTrigger` makes it incredibly easy to react to new events from a RabbitMQ queue.
-This sample demonstrates a simple use case of processing data from a given RabbitMQ Queue using C#.
+This sample demonstrates a simple use case of processing data from a given RabbitMQ Queue using Python.

 ## How it works